Building A Better Folding Trailer Tongue

 The Folding Trailer Tongue

 The concept is a tongue that hinges vertically instead of horizontally (like this previous product).
 The tongue then folds all the way over to lay on top of the bed for storage.
-In this case, we’ve incorporated a really long tongue for stability experimentation, for long material handling, as well as to prove the hinge concept.
+In this case, we have incorporated a really long tongue for stability experimentation, for long material handling, as well as to prove the hinge concept.

 Trailer Tongue in the Extended Position